Dutch reinforce major dike as seas rise, climate changes

+The Dutch government has embarked on a future-proofing project to beef up the iconic 32-kilometer (20-mile) dam.
+Work is already underway and is expected to continue until 2023.

+Just what the Afsluitdijk and the rest of the world’s coastal regions will have to endure in the coming decades will be outlined this week in a new United Nations scientific report on the impact of climate change on ice and oceans.

-THE AFSLUITDIJK, Netherlands (AP) — The Dutch, whose low-lying country is crisscrossed by rivers and bordered by the sea, have been battling with water for centuries.
+The Dutch, whose low-lying country is crisscrossed by rivers and bordered by the sea, have been battling with water for centuries.
 That challenge will only grow as warmer temperatures cause sea levels to rise.
 With that in mind, the government this year established a “knowledge program on rising sea levels” that aims to feed expertise into the country’s ongoing program of building and maintaining its water defenses.

 “The Netherlands is currently the safest delta in the world,” the government said, announcing the new program.
 “We want to keep it that way.”